Pretty-Good-Freedom-Tech/grapevine-notation-and-terminology/README.md

 Step 1: add seed user pubkey to G_init, with influence = confidence = average = 1, input = inifnity or 9999 or n/a

-Step 1: fetch follows and mutes of seed user
+Step 2: fetch follows and mutes of seed user

-- add each follow and each mute to R_init, where score = 1 (follow), score = 0 (mute)
+- add each follow and each mute to R_0, where score = 1 (follow), score = 0 (mute)
 - add each followed pubkey to G_init, with influence = input = confidence = average = 0

-Step 2: fetch follows and mutes of each pubkuy in G_init
+Step 3: fetch follows and mutes of each pubkuy in G_init

-Step 3: repeat step 2 until no more pubkeys get added, or a predetermined number N times
+Step 4: repeat step 2 until no more pubkeys get added, or a predetermined number N times

 return G_init, R_0